YSI ODO RTU Calibration Utility

 Read Last Calibration Time and Live Measurement

-Once a calibration is performed, the latest calibration time and the QC score are available.
+Once performing a calibration, the sensor provides the latest calibration time and the QC score.
 There are three potential responses for the QC score:

 • 0 (Best)